frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_action.md

  * Procedure : If the Quality Action is being scheduled for a Quality Review, Procedure associated with Review is fetched automatically.

- * Status : Indicated whether the necessary actions have been undertaken or not.
+ * Status : Indicates whether the necessary actions have been undertaken or not.

  * Resolution : Reolution proposed for the problem.